cortex-js/compute-engine/src/cortex/docs/implementation.md

 # Inside Cortex

-A Cortex program is an expression that gets desugared to MathJSON, compiled, evaluated by the Cortex Compute Engine before its result is displayed.
+A Cortex program is an expression that gets transformed into an IR (Intermediate Representation) expressed in MathJSON, compiled and evaluated by the Cortex Compute Engine.

 The process to convert a Cortex program into a MathJSON expression is pretty
 straightforward: